 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the City considers revenues to be available if they are collected within 60 days of the end of the current fiscal period, except for sales tax collected and held by vendors at year-end on behalf of the City is recognized as revenue if collected within 30 days after year-end.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.
 Property taxes, sales taxes, franchise fees, licenses, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other grant requirements have been met.
-Entitlements and shared revenues are recorded at the time of receipt or earlier if the susceptible to accrual criteria are met.
 All other revenue items are considered to be measurable and available only when cash is received by the City.